tomwechsler/GitHub_Certifications/01_GitHub_Foundations/Domain 1: Introduction to Git and GitHub/Links.md

-# A list with links to various documentation websites.
+# A list of links to the topics described in the domain!

 ## Git and GitHub Basics